How Warming Winters Are Affecting Everything

 And then there are the mosquitoes that can carry vector-borne diseases.
 Different species have different needs, but in general, cold winter temperatures kill them or slow down their reproduction cycles.

-"Warmer winters will result in, usually, earlier emergence of adult mosquitoes, for example, that bite us earlier in the spring time.
+"Warmer winters will result in, usually, earlier emergence of adult mosquitoes, for example, that bite us earlier in the springtime.
 It means that larger populations will survive throughout the winter," says Duke University professor Bill Pan, who studies environmental change and disease.

 It's already warm enough in the South for the mosquito species that can carry dengue, chikungunya and Zika.
 In some parts of Florida, the mosquitoes can be active year-round.
-According to the latest National Climate Assessment, dengue cases could go up across the Southeast in the summer, and West Nile will likely increase, too.
+According to the latest National Climate Assessment, dengue cases could go up across the Southeast in the summer, and West Nile will likely increase too.

 NORTHEAST

-In Maine, skiing, snowmobiling, and ice fishing are an important part of the winter economy.
+In Maine, skiing, snowmobiling and ice fishing are an important part of the winter economy.
 Greg Sweetser, of the Ski Maine Association, says ski areas are preparing for climate change by expanding into summer businesses, such as mountain biking.

 "It's an insurance policy to some degree," he says.
 "The climate is changing, it's unclear how incremental the change will be, so ski areas are being proactive."

-Ice fishing is already seeing days shaved off its season in southern Maine because the window for when lakes freeze over is shortening, says Mark Latti of the state's Department of Inland Fisheries and Wildlife.
+Ice fishing is already seeing days shaved off its season in southern Maine, because the window for when lakes freeze over is shortening, says Mark Latti of the state's Department of Inland Fisheries and Wildlife.
 And one of Maine's largest lakes, Sebago, used to freeze over every other year, he says.
 "Now it's once every three years or so."

 Warmer winters have also helped fuel the expansion of a pest that affects outdoor enthusiasts throughout the year: ticks.